shiling/testing-zero-to-hero/README.md

 ### Setting up the project

+👉 Fork this repository (https://github.com/shiling/testing-zero-to-hero) and clone it to your fork of the repository

 👉 Run `npm install` to to install the project dependencies.

 ### Setting up tests for the project